Academic Catalog

 Hours: 4 lecture per week (48 total per quarter)

-Advisory: Not open to students with credit in HUMN 7.
+Advisory: One of the following: ENGL 1A or 1AH or ESLL 26; not open to students with credit in HUMN 7.

 Degree & Credit Status: Degree-Applicable Credit Course